MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/grant-access-deal-manager.md

 ---
 title: "Grant or restrict access to deal manager - Sales Enterprise | MicrosoftDocs"
-description: "As an administrator, grant deal manager accesss to specific security roles or to all security roles." ms.date: 08/10/2021 ms.topic: article
+description: "As an administrator, grant deal manager access to specific security roles or to all security roles." ms.date: 08/10/2021 ms.topic: article
 author: lavanyakr01